-This bulletin discusses the rules governing use tax for individuals (and estates and trusts) who are residents of New York, or who may be considered residents for sales and use tax purposes.
-Generally, for sales tax purposes, an individual resident includes anyone who has a "permanent place of abode" in the state.
+This bulletin also discusses the rules governing use tax for individuals (and estates and trusts) who are residents of New York, or who may be considered residents for sales and use tax purposes.
+Generally, for sales tax purposes, an individual resident includes anyone who has a permanent place of abode in the state.
 Examples of a permanent place of abode may include any of the following dwelling places in New York State:

 For use tax purposes, you can be a resident of more than one locality, more than one state, or both.

 Below are explanations of common situations in which a New York State resident would owe use tax.
 For purposes of use tax, taxable property or services are generally the same items or services that would be subject to New York sales tax if sold in New York State.
-For more information on sales subject to tax, see Publication 750, A Guide to Sales Tax in New York State, and Tax Bulletin Quick Reference Guide for Taxable and Exempt Property and Services (TB-ST-740).
+For more information on sales subject to tax, see Tax Bulletin Quick Reference Guide for Taxable and Exempt Property and Services (TB-ST-740).

 Purchases of taxable property or services made outside of New York State

-When you purchase taxable property from a seller who is located outside of New York and you use that property in New York, you are required to pay use tax.
+You are required to pay use tax when you purchase taxable property from a seller who is located outside of New York and you use that property in New York.

 Example: You buy furniture in Massachusetts and you bring it to New York State to use it in your home.
 You owe use tax on the furniture.

-When you take or send property out of New York State to have a taxable service performed on that property, and then bring or have the property shipped back into New York for use in the state, you are required to pay use tax.
+You are required to pay use tax when you take or send property out of New York State to have a taxable service performed on that property, and then bring the property back into New York State for use in the state.

-Example: You take your stereo equipment to Connecticut to be repaired.
-After it has been fixed, you bring it back to New York to use it in your home.
+Example: You take your vintage stereo equipment to Connecticut to be repaired.
+You bring it back to New York to use it in your home after it has been fixed.
 You owe use tax on the repair service.

-When you purchase taxable services outside New York and you use them in New York State, you are required to pay use tax.
+You are required to pay use tax when you purchase taxable services outside New York State and you use those services in New York State.
 Examples of these services include taxable information services and protective (security) and detective services.